Apercu- The Last Of The Chypres.

 Aperçu is a wonderfully round and balanced floral chypre.
 It doesn't have anything edgy about it the way the famous green and leathery chypre present themselves but instead creates a very soft and womanly picture.
 I can't say that any particular note jumps forward, though there is an impression of a red and fruity rose (that's the geranium, actually).
 The spices in this Houbigant perfume are not particularly exotic and the green is lush and soft.
 I can smell shades of Mitsouko and of YSL Champagne/Yvress in its original form.
 The official notes don't list any fruit, but my nose and mind see peach and plum darkened by a wonderful helping of oakmoss.

-I have both the EDP and the parfum, and I love them both.
+I have the EDP as well as the extrait de parfum, and I love them both.
 The parfum is less green and more plummy and pillowy.
 If you told me that Houbigant has created Aperçu in the 1950s I would have easily believed.
 I think of Aperçu as somewhat motherly, which is amusing considering my own mother does not come near a chypre if she can help it in any way.
 Maybe I'll make it into my signature "Auntie" fragrance so my nieces and nephews will learn to associate it with me.
 I doubt they'll ever come across anyone else who wears it.

 Notes: tuberose, green notes, jasmine, neroli, bergamot, lemon, cinnamon, ylang-ylang, geranium, sandalwood, patchouli, clove, oakmoss, vetiver and cassia.